Mixed signals from China's factories in March

 "Judging from market demand and the state of economic growth, the economy is still likely to slow in the future," said Zhang Liqun, a researcher with the Development Research Centre of the State Council.

-"We would need to analyze the discrepancy between the PMI and the actual state of the economy."
+"We would need to analyse the discrepancy between the PMI and the actual state of the economy."

 (Reporting by Koh Gui Qing and Benjamin Kang Lim; Editing by Ed Lane)